tswedish/IOIOheli/README.md

 TODO:

-- Many things for the rep, some github scripts so less of a hack required to get API keys working (see above), better documentation, etc
+- Many things for the repo, some github scripts so less of a hack required to get API keys working (see above), better documentation, etc
+- Rotation Gyro and GPS